nautobot/nautobot/nautobot/docs/administration/nautobot-server.md

 Create a new plugin with `name`.

-This command is similar to the django-admin [startapp](https://docs.djangoproject.com/en/dev/ref/django-admin/#startapp) command, but with a default template directory of `nautobot/core/template/plugin_template`.
+This command is similar to the django-admin [startapp](https://docs.djangoproject.com/en/dev/ref/django-admin/#startapp) command, but with a default template directory (`--template`) of `nautobot/core/template/plugin_template`.
 This command assists with creating a basic file structure for beginning development of a new Nautobot plugin.

 Without passing in the destination directory, `nautobot-server startplugin` will use your current directory and the `name` argument provided to create a new directory.
 We recommend providing a directory so that the plugin can be installed or published easily.
 Here is an example: